 - adequate planning has been carried out to address the environmental impact of the launch or launches and any connected return.

 The Rules set out the specific information that an applicant needs to provide to satisfy the Minister in relation to the above criteria.
-These are broadly consistent with the information requirements that apply to launch facility licence applications but also include information about the launch, launch vehicle, flight path, flight history or testing, payload information, launch management plan, risk-hazard analysis, flight safety plan, debris mitigation strategy (discussed below) and contractual information.27
+These are broadly consistent with the information requirements that apply to launch facility licence applications but also include information about the launch, launch vehicle, flight path, flight history or testing, payload information, launch management plan, risk-hazard analysis, flight safety plan, debris mitigation strategy (discussed in Section II.iv) and contractual information.27

-Permit holders must provide the Minister with certain information relating to the launches at least two days prior to the launch (but not more than 10 days), including the date and time of the launch, the trajectory of the space object and any change to the payloads to be launched.28
+Permit holders must provide the Minister with information relating to the launches at least two days prior to the launch (but not more than 10 days), including the date and time of the launch, the trajectory of the space object and any change to the payloads to be launched.28

-Significant penalties (including criminal sanctions) apply in circumstances where the holder of a launch permit breaches a key condition of the permit.
-These can be a fine of up to A$21 million for a business, and a fine of A$1.155 million or up to 10 years' imprisonment for an individual.
+Significant penalties (including criminal sanctions) apply in circumstances where the holder of a launch permit breaches a condition of the permit.
+These can include a fine of up to A$21 million for a business, and a fine of A$1.155 million or up to 10 years' imprisonment for an individual.
 A breach of the conditions relating to information requirements can attract a penalty of A$210,000.

 High-power rocket permit

 A high-power rocket permit is required if a person intends to launch a high-power rocket from a facility or place (whether fixed or mobile) in Australia.
-The definition of a high-power rocket, as currently drafted, imports both an impulse and a complexity characteristic: it is one that is propelled by motors with a combined impulse greater than 889,600 Newton seconds or fitted with an active control system.29 This term is not defined in the Launches and Returns Act, and the Rules do not provide any guidance on its proposed operation.
+The definition of a high-power rocket, as currently drafted, imports both an impulse and a complexity characteristic: it is one that is propelled by motors with a combined impulse greater than 889,600 Newton seconds or fitted with an active control system.29 This term is not defined in the Launches and Returns Act and the Rules do not provide any guidance on its proposed operation.